martinjohndyer/FAIR_Code_design/episodes/introduction.md

 - **Quality**: Reusable components are often well-tested, leading to more reliable and bug-free software

-## Maintainability

-### Definition
-Maintainability in software refers to the ease with which a software system can be modified to correct faults, improve performance or other attributes, or adapt to a changed environment.
-Highly maintainable software is designed to be easily understood, tested, and updated by developers, ensuring that the software can evolve over time with minimal effort and cost.

-Key aspects:

-- Core readibility:

-- Modularity:

-- Documentation:

-- Consistent formating:

-- Automated testing:

-- Version Control:

-- Refactoring:

-### Benefits

 ## Scalability

 ### Definition and key aspects